UMassCDS/inatator/README.md

 # Getting Started

-## Installation for local development
+## :hatched_chick: Installation for local development
 Make sure you update your local branch to the latest.